fmperf-project/fmperf/examples/README.md

 #### Homogeneous Workloads
 Homogeneous workloads are workloads where all concurrent users of the inference server send exactly the same request.
 The corresponding class is `HomogeneousWorkloadSpec`.
-Whe constructing a `HomogeneousWorkloadSpec`, one must define the number of input tokens, the number of output tokens and whether the requests should use greedy sampling.
+When constructing a `HomogeneousWorkloadSpec`, one must define the number of input tokens (`input_tokens`), the number of output tokens (`output_tokens`) and whether the requests should use greedy sampling (`greedy`).
 An example YAML file is provided [here](/examples/workload_specification.yml).

 #### Heterogeneous Workloads
 Heterogeneous workloads are workloads where all concurrent users of the inference server send different requests.
 The corresponding class is `HeterogeneousWorkloadSpec`.
-The user defines a range for input/output tokens using min/max values, and the number of input/output tokens is drawn uniformly for each request within that range.
+When constructing a `HeterogeneousWorkloadSpec`, one must define a range for the number of input/output tokens using min/max values.
+The number of input tokens for each request will be drawn uniformly between `min_input_tokens` and `max_input_tokens`.
+Similarly, the number of output tokens for each request will be drawn uniformly between `min_output_tokens` and `max_output_tokens`.
 Similarly, whether each request will use greedy sampling is determined by sampling from a Bernoulli distribution with probability `frac_greedy`.

 #### Realistic Workloads